Photo by Steven King

 I believe it’s better to give other artists that opportunity, especially any that haven’t painted in Worcester yet.

 Please support local businesses.
 Check out Chasu* in Worcester, and Redemption Rock if you want to see some of my work in person and have great drinks and food.
 Everyone should also visit Underground at Ink Block in Boston’s South End—it’s a great place to see street art, graffiti, murals, and social distance safely.
 Also, follow @streettheorygallery on Instagram for updates on future projects.
 Thanks for your support, Wootown!

 *Editor’s note: Marka27 is referring to Chashu Ramen + Izakaya, located at 38 Franklin Street in Downtown Worcester.

-Sign up for our newsletter and we’ll send you a monthly digest of Downtown happenings, inside information, and special offers that will help you keep tabs on everything that’s to love in Downtown Worcester.
+Sign up for our newsletter and we'll send you a monthly roundup of downtown happenings, insider information, and special offers to help you stay on top of all there is to love about downtown Worcester.